matteomonti/nocs/README.md

    Also you can of course set the build type with `-DCMAKE_BUILD_TYPE` and either work with `Debug` or `Release`.
 4. Execute the compilation with the `make` command.

-# Getting started with nocs
+# Getting started with NOCS

 ## Basic commands